Content last updated January 2023.

 Regardless of the automation tool you are using, proper transaction awareness follows similar patterns and requires common considerations:

-Beyond transaction awareness, there is a second dimension to transaction handling: knowing when to carry out logic in different execution contexts.
-Common reasons to break automations up into different transactions and execution contexts include:
+Beyond transaction awareness, there is a second dimension to data handling: knowing when to carry out logic in different execution contexts.
+Common reasons to break automations up into different execution contexts include:

-The list of patterns and anti-patterns below shows what proper (and poor) transaction awareness looks like in a Salesforce org.
-You can use these to validate your automation designs before you build, or identify automations that need to be refactored to improve transaction handling.
+The list of patterns and anti-patterns below shows what proper (and poor) data handling looks like in Salesforce automations.
+You can use these to validate your automation designs before you build, or identify automations that need to be refactored to improve data handling.

-To learn more about tools available from Salesforce for handling transactions, see Tools Relevant to Automated.
+To learn more about tools available from Salesforce for data handling in automation, see Tools Relevant to Automated.

 Error Handling